SAP-samples/codejam-ai-prompt-engineering-and-orchestration/README.md

-# AI Prompt Engineering and Prchestration
+# AI Prompt Engineering and Orchestration
 Learn more about prompt engineering using the SAP AI Launchpad and utilize the Grounding and Orchestration service to test a RAG flow.

 # Containing Files